C; Wild Angus Campbell

 For Percival these were clearly happy days, “The wonderful memories of this great man Angus are etched in my mind eternally.”

 Angus wrestled the best that the USA could offer.
 Wrestlers of the calibre of Pat O’Conner, Bobo Brazil, Bob Orton and the Sheikh were amongst his many opponents.
 In 1973 he wrestled his countryman, Lord Alfred Hayes in both singles and tag matches.
 Probably the highlight of Angus Campbell's career was challenging the NWA Heavyweight Champion, Dory Funk Jr, for his title.
+Following a particularly gruelling match in Kansas the World champion Dory Funk Jr said:

 One of the mysteries of post war professional wrestling must be why some wrestlers seem to have a pre-determined destiny of huge success whilst others inexplicably find success but don't quite receive the recognition they seem to deserve.
 Wild Angus fell into this latter category.
 He topped bills around the world for twenty years, he engaged with the fans in a way that few could match, was able to change his style to suit the occasion, could wrestle, had success around the world, beat the best in North America, and yet still failed to receive the recognition he deserved from British promoters.